TheRadikalStyle/android-stuff/README.md

 - FB login
 	Implementation of facebook login

+- Sensors
+	App that shows information about sensors

 - WebViewTest
 	How to use the WebView component with a Spinner for choose the website